hltdev8642/keybinder/README.md

 - Supports configurable regex patterns for keybind detection
 - Outputs results in JSON and/or CSV format
 - Extracts mod names from `info.txt` files (`name:` or `name =` fields) or `readme*` files (first header or line)
+- **Mod Status Detection**: Parses Teardown's `mods.xml` file to determine if mods are enabled or disabled
 - Aggregates duplicate keybinds
 - Configurable file size limits and encoding
 - Dry-run mode for testing